Menu of Deliciousness

 "Palace Kitchen" Olive Poppers (Vegetarian)

 Adapted from Tom Douglas’s "Seattle Kitchen” cookbook, these are the ultimate cocktail-party appetizers.
-Jumbo green olives stuffed with either cheese, jalapeño, or garlic get wrapped in a cheese-pastry crust then baked.
+Jumbo green olives stuffed with either cheese, jalapeño, or garlic get wrapped in a delicious cheese-pastry crust then baked.
 The recipe makes 24 (enough for 8 people)…so consider ordering a double batch if you’re hosting a crowd...or if you want to have a batch in the freezer for an upcoming event.

 Baked, Stuffed Mushrooms with Cheesy, Jalapeño-Artichoke filling (VEGETARIAN)